-A. Cultural Resources Identification.
-Identify and determine the significance of cultural resources on state land through the following actions:

-- 1) Cultural resources surveys conducted by qualified personnel; - 2) Research about cultural resources on state land by qualified individuals and organizations; and - 3) Cooperative efforts for planned surveys and inventories between state, federal, and local or Native groups.

-B. Cultural Resources Protection.
-Protect significant cultural resources through the following actions:

-- The Office of History and Archeology (OHA) within the Division of Parks and Outdoor Recreation (DPOR) reviews authorizations, construction projects or land uses for potential conflict with cultural resources.
-The office determines if there may be an adverse effect on heritage resources and makes recommendations to mitigate these effects. - 2) Cooperating with concerned government agencies, Native corporations, statewide or local groups, and individuals to develop guidelines and recommendations on how to avoid or mitigate identified or potential conflict. - 3) Consult with the certified local government sources (MSB Cultural Resources Specialist) where appropriate. - Require the establishment of buffers (50' or greater) around significant cultural resources2 as part of the overall protection process when subdividing or otherwise using state lands.
+- A. Cultural Resources Identification.
+Identify and determine the significance of cultural resources on state land through the following actions: - 1) Cultural resources surveys conducted by qualified personnel; - 2) Research about cultural resources on state land by qualified individuals and organizations; and - 3) Cooperative efforts for planned surveys and inventories between state, federal, and local or Native groups. - B. Cultural Resources Protection.
+Protect significant cultural resources through the following actions: - 1) The Office of History and Archeology (OHA) within the Division of Parks and Outdoor Recreation (DPOR) reviews authorizations, construction projects or land uses for potential conflict with cultural resources.
+The office determines if there may be an adverse effect on heritage resources and makes recommendations to mitigate these effects. - 2) Cooperating with concerned government agencies, Native corporations, statewide or local groups, and individuals to develop guidelines and recommendations on how to avoid or mitigate identified or potential conflict. - 3) Require the establishment of buffers (50' or greater) around significant cultural resources3 as part of the overall protection process when subdividing or otherwise using state lands. - C. Cultural Resource Surveys Prior to Land Offerings.
+If determined by OHA during an agency review of a proposed land disposal that a cultural survey may be required, further coordination between OHA and DMLW prior to the land disposal is warranted.
+Cultural surveys should be considered where OHA reported sites exist or where there is a high potential for such sites to exist.
+The extent and type of the cultural survey within the area of the proposed land disposal shall be determined by OHA in consultation with DMLW.
+Detailed procedures exist governing when a survey is required and extent of the cultural resource survey and are to be consulted by DNR adjudicators.

-2 Cultural resources, for the purposes of this management guideline, do not include trails or routes.
+3 Cultural resources, for the purposes of this management guideline, do not include trails or routes.